Turning screen time into family time

 Even video games can have educational benefits when they are well chosen and adapted to a child’s age.
 For example, they can contribute to the development of logical reasoning, visual and spatial skills, and problem-solving ability.

-However, children learn more if an adult is with them when they’re using a screen device, so it’s a good idea to be by your child’s side when she plays on a tablet or watches television.
-Congratulating her on getting to the next level in a game or discussing what’s happening on the TV enriches her experience.
+However, children learn more if an adult is with them when they’re using a screen device, so it’s best to be by your child’s side while they play on a tablet or watch television.
+That way, you can congratulate them on getting to the next level in their game or talk about what’s happening on the TV.

-Even if your child finds using screen devices fun, you need to set limits and teach her how to use them properly.
+Even if your child finds using screen devices fun, you need to set limits and teach them how to use them properly.

 Time for other activities

 If you’re thinking that limiting your child’s screen time is easier said than done, you’re not alone!
-According to a MediaSmarts study, nearly half of parents find it hard to get their kids to listen when they ask them to turn off a screen device.
+According to the Québec Parenting Survey published in 2022, more than 25 percent of parents with at least one child aged 0 to 5 find it difficult to supervise their child’s use of screens.

-“I always have to do a countdown to get my sons to stop playing video games or watching videos,” says Ariane Foisy, mother of four-year-old Zack Émyl and six-year-old Nathan.
+“I always have to do a countdown to get my sons to stop playing video games or watching videos,” says Ariane Foisy, mother of 4-year-old Zack Émyl and 6-year-old Nathan.
 “They’d be in front of their screens all day if I didn’t set limits.”

-Two-year-old Aydann and seven-year-old Malaïka’s parents don’t want their kids to use screens on weekdays, but it’s not always easy.
+The parents of 2-year-old Aydann and 7-year-old Malaïka don’t want their kids to use screens on weekdays, but it’s not always easy.
 “In the morning, Aydann often comes into our room before we can hide the phone we use as an alarm clock,” says Aurore Robert-Mavounia, Aydann’s mom.
 “As soon as he sees it, he wants to watch cartoons on YouTube.
 We try to distract him, but sometimes we give in and let him use it for five minutes.”

 Can a toddler become addicted to screens?